Showing posts with label Platformers - Console-like. Show all posts

 Super Stario Land

-I remember playing this platformer a few years ago but struggled to progress very far.
-So, I decided to give it another bash over the weekend and shockingly, my skills had not improved!!
-So I rebooted my ST after only a few games to enable the trainer option which I hoped would compensate for my poor reactions.
-In fact, I had the bold intention to record a "longplay" but those darn flying fish put a frustrating end to that idea, which was so disappointing!
+I remember playing it a few years ago, but struggled to get very far, so I decided to give it another bash over the weekend.
+Shockingly, my skills had not improved, and I rebooted my ST after only a few games - to enable the trainer option!!
+I hoped that would compensate for my poor reactions.
+In fact, I had the bold intention to record a "longplay" but those darn flying fish put a frustrating end to the idea, which was so disappointing!

-Why is it I'm always so bad with every game I love?
-Anyhow, let's crack on with a couple of screenshots...
+Why is it I'm always so bad at every game I enjoy?
+Let's crack on with a couple of screenshots...

 Stario left the house without a weapon?
 What a fool...